 RedRocketMedia

-Bryansk, Ulyanova street, house 4, office 414
+Bryansk, Ulyanova street, building 4, office 414

 Deductions for children in 2020

-Double VAT deduction
+Double personal income tax deduction

-Grounds for granting children's deductions
+Grounds for providing child deductions

 Standard tax deductions for children are provided on the basis of written applications and documents that confirm the right to such a tax deduction (birth certificate, copy of passport and other documents) (clause 3 of article 218 of the Tax Code of the Russian Federation).